eugenwintersberger/pnitools/doc/source/cli_tools/detinfo.rst

 Description
 -----------

-``detinfo`` prints information about detector data stored in files to standard output using various formats.
+:program:`detinfo` prints information about detector data stored in files to standard output using various formats.
 A typical application for this program is to determine the parameters of a bunch of detector files before merging them together into a single NeXus file.
-Currently ``detinfo`` supports the following file formats:
+Currently :program:`detinfo` supports the following file formats:

 * CBF - the DECTRIS flavor used for Pilatus detectors
 * TIF - used by many other detectors to hold data
 * Nexus - using HDF5 as a storage backend.

-The parameters ``detinfo`` retrieves are
+:program:`detinfo` provides information about

 * the path to the data (file path and/or Nexus object path)
-* the number of frames stored in the file or *NXdetector* group
+* the number of frames stored in a file or an *NXdetector* group in case of a NeXus file
 * the number of elements along each dimension of a single detector frame
-* the pixel data type
+* the data type of a single pixel
-* the detector type, possible types are *point*, *linear*, and *area*

-Where *point*, *linear*, and *area* denote 0-, 1-, and 2-dimensional detectors respectively.
+* the detector type, possible types are *point*, *linear*, and *area* denoting 0-, 1-, and 2-dimensional detectors respectively.

-For TIF and CBF files ``detinfo`` assumes that all the data in a file belongs to a single detector.
-However, Nexus files are slightly different as they can store data from several detectors in a single file.
+For TIF and CBF files :program:`detinfo` assumes that all the data in a file belongs to a single detector.
+Nexus files are treated differently as they can store data from several detectors in different instances of *NXdetector* in a single file.
 In this case, the information listed above is shown for each instance of *NXdetector* available in the file.
-A typical application of ``detinfo`` would be to gather all the information required to merge data from single TIF or CBF files into a Nexus file.
-As with all programs from the *pni-tools*-package input files can be specified as individual files and/or as a file template with a numeric range.
-For details see the info page for pni-tools how to do this.
+See :ref:`determining-input-files` for how to describe input files.

-Input files (`FILESPEC`) are passed either by individual files, wildcards, or using a file range description.

 Options
 -------

-The programm takes the following options:
+The output of :program:`detinfo` can be controlled by means of the following options

 .. option:: -h, --help